A TER

-The X73500 is a diesel multiple unit (DMU) train type operated by SNCF.
-They were built between 1999 and 2004 by Alstom.
+The A TER or A-TER is a family of diesel multiple unit (DMU) trains operated by Société nationale des chemins de fer français (SNCF) for Transport express régional (TER) regional train services in France, and by Deutsche Bahn for regional train services in Germany.
+377 units were built between 1999 and 2004 by Alstom.
+There are three classes: Class X 73500, Class X 73900, and DBAG Class 641.

-General Information
+General information

-The trains are single unit railcars.
+The trains are single-unit railcars.
 The units were ordered jointly with Deutsche Bahn, with their Class 641 units.
 They are powered by two MAN engines and have a top speed of 140 km/h.

 The trains have modern features which were new to TER trains, such as: